Guidelines to Implement Apple Sign-In Security Feature in Apps

 Let us start by understanding what Apple sign-in feature is and how it works?

-"Sign in with Apple" is a user authentication mechanism that lets users create a new account with authorized apps, websites, services, without putting at risk the sensitive private user information.
-With "Sign in with Apple", users can authenticate via biometric authentication and exercise control over what information is exposed to the network, minimizing their online footprint significantly.
+"Sign in with Apple" is a user authentication mechanism that lets users make a new account on authorized apps, websites, services, without putting at risk the sensitive private user information.
+Users can authenticate via biometric authentication and exercise control over what data is exposed to the network with the feature, minimizing online footprint of their web history significantly.
 It also has a built-in two-factor authentication which adds an extra layer of security.
 Note that Apple does not use this sign-in feature to profile user activities in apps.

 Benefits of Apple Sign-in Feature in your app or website:

-- People can sign-in and sign up with just a single tap with the Apple ID they already have, and do away with the overhead of filling forms, validating email addresses, setting passwords, etc.
+- People can sign-in and sign up with just a single tap with their already owned Apple ID, and do away with the overhead of filling forms, validating email addresses, setting passwords, etc.

-- In cases where you want to ask for names and email addresses, people have the option to share a unique, masked email address that automatically relays messages to their personal email address ensuring the privacy of the data.
-The strategy not only ensures privacy but also a means to completely terminate communications with an entity when an account is closed.
+- In situations where you want to ask for names and email addresses, people can share a unique, masked email address that relays messages to their personal email address automatically ensuring the privacy of the data.
+This strategy ensures privacy and also helps to terminate any kind of interaction with entities after the account is deemed shut.

 When to display Sign-In Feature?